A Brief Overview of English Grammar

 Regular and irregular verbs

-Regular verbs form the Simple Past tense and the past participle by adding the ending "ed" to the base form of the verb: work – worked – worked; play – played – played; copy – copied – copied; borrow – borrowed – borrowed.
-(See the file Adding the Endings ed, ing to Verbs in the section Writing.)
+Regular verbs form the simple past tense and the past participle by adding the ending "ed" to the base form of the verb: work – worked – worked; play – played – played; copy – copied – copied; borrow – borrowed – borrowed.
+(See Adding the Endings ed, ing to Verbs in the section Writing.)

-Irregular verbs form the Simple Past tense and the past participle by changing the root of the word: take – took – taken; go – went – gone; buy – bought – bought; sit – sat – sat; be – was/were – been.
-(See the file Irregular Verbs in the section Writing.)
+Irregular verbs form the simple past tense and the past participle by changing the root of the word: take – took – taken; go – went – gone; buy – bought – bought; sit – sat – sat; be – was/were – been.
+(See Irregular Verbs in the section Writing.)

 Infinitive, gerund, participle